 I think there’s some truth to that.

 As for me, I would rather uphold standards and try to better myself as a communicator than give in to strict limitations or dumbing-down the conversation.
-I reject any opinions that try to tell me how long a post should be.

 So go ahead and write to your hearts content.
 You have my blessing, but be reasonable and don’t go to the other extreme either.
 Stay on topic and edit ruthlessly.
 Your readers will thank you for it.